-blue circle.
-At 3 H2O u.c.-1 water molecules populate both Al sites as well as the central pore.
-At 5 H2O u.c.-1, an extended water cluster that spans both Al sites emerges which then saturates the accessible pore volume at 6 H2O u.c.-1.
+by the blue circle.
+At $3~H_2O~u.c.^{-1}$ water molecules populate both Al sites as well as the central pore.
+At $5~H_2O~u.c.^{-1}$ , an extended water cluster that spans both Al sites emerges which then saturates the accessible pore volume at $6~H_2O~u.c.^{-1}$ .

 At the saturation loading, we observed differences in the adsorbed water structure depending on the Al distribution.
-We observed that larger Al-Al spacing promoted the formation of broad water clusters, contributing to the stabilization of the water network within the zeolite AFI center pore (Figure 3e-h).
-For the shortest Al-Al distance (2H-AFI-1) the local density of water is more concentrated proximal to the two Al sites with minimal exploration of the siliceous region along the outer pore wall.
+We found that larger Al-Al distances promoted the formation of broader water clusters, contributing to the stabilization of the water network within the zeolite AFI center pore (Figure 4e-h).
+For the shortest Al-Al distance (2H-AFI-1), the local density of water is more concentrated proximal to the two Al sites with minimal exploration of the siliceous region along the outer pore wall.
 This differs from the other distributions where distinct water clustering is observed which encompasses the full pore volume.
 The observed differences in equilibrium water density in conjunction with adsorption thermodynamics indicate that Al distribution can modulate both the thermodynamic stability and structure of adsorbed water.